DonyaElbanna/todo-react-redux/README.md

 ## Description

-- A very simple todos app to practise redux with react.
+- A very simple responsive todos app to practise redux and thunk with react.

-- The app contains multiple action creators and 2 reducer functions for the todos and goals.

 - The use can add, remove and toggle a todo item.